MediaComem/comem-archidep/ex/docker-compose-todolist.md

 }
 ```

-> :gem: Replace `.john-doe.archidep.ch` with your subdomain for the course, as
+> :gem: Replace `.jde.archidep.ch` with your subdomain for the course, as
 > you did for previous deployment exercises.

 Link and enable that configuration: